 - Order sample parts from various service bureaus and 3D printer manufacturers such as this free sample part from Formlabs to evaluate surface finish and detail.
 Ask each company to provide more information about the sample part, like how long it took to print, how much material was used, and the layer thickness.

 - Calculate cost, machine usage, and time to part.

 - Attend 3D printing meetups and ask printer owners how happy they are with their machines.

 - Go to 3D printing events to speak with vendors and service bureaus about service contracts and TCO.

 For most teams, the best choice is to have several in-house desktop printers and to outsource to a service bureau for large parts.
-This is almost always the most cost effective choice for not only design and engineering teams but also large multinational companies.
-Industrial machines are often under-utilized, so they don’t pay for themselves over time like desktop 3D printers do.
-Industrial printers are best when you need large parts with high compliance such as for the aerospace and medical industries.
-Whatever option you choose, your 3D printing system should be tailored to your needs.
-With enough research, it’s easy to find the best option for your team.
+This is almost always the most cost-effective choice for not only small design and engineering teams but also large multinational companies.
+Industrial machines are often under-utilized, so they are not as likely to pay for themselves over time as more affordable desktop 3D printers.
+Industrial printers are most useful when you need large parts with high compliance, for example, in the aerospace and healthcare industries.
+Whatever option you choose, your 3D printing system should be tailored to your team's needs.